Salaries for Expats in Hong Kong

-Skilled expats looking to relocate to the eastern economic powerhouse can expect high wages and a great quality of life.
+Skilled expats looking to relocate to the eastern economic powerhouse that is Hong Kong can expect high wages and a great quality of life.
 The region's emphasis on expansion means that there are also doors open to talented young foreign workers.
-Having weathered the global crisis, salaries for expats in Hong Kong remained above the global average.
+Having weathered the global financial crisis, salaries for expats in Hong Kong remained above the global average.

 Expat jobs and salaries in Hong Kong

 Hong Kong is a good destination for expats with high earning potential.
-According to HSBC's 2012 Expat Explorer survey, 55 percent of expats in Hong Kong earned over 1.16 million HKD a year – with the majority being employed in the financial services sector of the economy.
-The global average for expats earning an equivalent amount is 17 percent.
+According to HSBC's 2016 Expat Explorer survey, expats in Hong Kong earn nearly USD 170,000 a year – this is well above the global average of USD 97,000.

-Mid-level position at an advertising or marketing firm, around 35,000 HKD
+Marketing manager at an advertising or marketing firm: 33,000 HKD

-Mid-level job in the financial services sector, in the region of 40,000 HKD
+Mid-level job in the financial services sector: 40,000 HKD

 Saving money in Hong Kong

-Accommodation in Hong Kong is particularly steep, ranging from 12,000 HKD a month for a one-bedroom flat to 35,000 HKD and over for a two-bedroom modest house.
-Education is an additional expense for expats with children, and those who want to send their children to private international schools will have to pay between 60,000 HKD and 120,000 HKD.
+Accommodation in Hong Kong is particularly steep, and education is an additional expense for expats with children, and those who want to send their children to private international schools will have to pay steep fees.